opencodeiiita/GoGit/info.md

 My created repositry is here <a href = "https://github.com/Ksathwik03/go-git"></a>

-Initializing a repo -
-git init
-git add .
-git commit -m "my commit"
+Initializing a repo with no contents in it - git init git add . git commit -m "my commit"

 Now our default branch is master.
-So we have to decide now whether to keep that or change it to main.

-If we decide to keep it as master, then:

 git remote add origin my_repository git push -u origin master

-On the other hand if we decide to keep main branch our main branch, then:

-git remote add origin my_repository git branch -M main git push -u origin main
+Let's say we initially decide when you create the GitHub repo that you want it to have initial contents.
+Suppose we elect to start your GitHub repo with a Readme.
+Okay, so now the GitHub repo does have an initial branch, and it is main.

-Hence github consists of 2 different main branches master and main
+Hence github consists of 2 different main branches master and main.